joglr/joglr/README.md

 💻 I am a Software Developer
 🌍 I live in Frederiksberg, Denmark 🇩🇰
-🌱 I’m currently learning C# and ASP.net Core
-💬 Ask me about React and Git
+🌱 I’m currently learning Scrum and distributed ledger technology 💬 Ask me about React and Git
 ⚡ Fun fact: I have two free-roam rabbits 🐇 and I like video games 🎮